sharmalab/datacafe/README.md

 6. Browse the web interface for Drill - http://localhost:8047/

-7. Configure Hive

-$ $HADOOP_HOME/bin/hadoop fs -mkdir       /tmp

-$ $HADOOP_HOME/bin/hadoop fs -chmod g+w   /tmp

-$ $HADOOP_HOME/bin/hadoop fs -mkdir       /user/

-$ $HADOOP_HOME/bin/hadoop fs -mkdir       /user/hive

 For Data Cafe storage in hdfs without hive.
-$ $HADOOP_HOME/bin/hadoop fs -mkdir       /user/hdfs
+ $HADOOP_HOME/bin/hadoop fs -mkdir       /user/hdfs

-* Configure Hive Metastore with MySQL.

-8. Run Hive Metastore and Hive

-$ $HIVE_HOME/bin/hive --service metastore &

-Start HiveServer2

-$ HIVE_HOME/bin/hiveserver2
+Hive configuration can be found in the relevant documentation.

 9. Configure and enable storage plugin for HDFS in Drill